zeromous/FileDateMe/README.md

 # FileDateMe2.ps1

 ## Purpose
-Windows Powershell Script to rename photo image files based on the "Date Taken" image metadata (if available)
+Windows Powershell Script to rename photo image files based on the "Date Taken" image metadata (if available).
+Useful to photograpers and point-and-shoot camera users who may have multiple unique non-compliant filenamed images (i.e. IMG_00000.jpg) from multiple devices, in archive that are difficult to sort.

 ### v2.1 2025-03-01
 by: Zeromous